svirins/add1kt-web/README.md

 ## 🙏

-Thanks for inspiration, code snippets and ideas to:
+A huge thanks for inspiration, code snippets and ideas to:

 - Lee Robinson [@leeerob](https://twitter.com/leeerob)
 - Henrique Doro [@hdorodev](https://twitter.com/hdorodev/)
 - devs from [Sanity.io](https://www.sanity.io/schemas)

+## Images

+All images in this blog are from Unsplash and Pexels - Thanks for the free resources!